 Arians reinforced that notion on Friday.

-“It’s time to grow up.
+"It's time to grow up.
 Some of these guys have logged a lot of snaps already.
-The youth thing we can’t use as an excuse, unless it’s your first (game)," said Arians.
+The youth thing we can't use as an excuse, unless it's your first (game)," said Arians.
 "We'll use Nathan Palmer as a young guy.
 He hasn't even been here three weeks, and he's in the game plan.
 Those guys who just showed up, you can use the youth excuse on them.
 The rest of the guys, no, they have to play like vets."

-Ballard’s 21 rushing attempts are second on the team.
-He is likely to narrow quickly the gap between his total and Brown’s team-leading 60 carries.
+Ballard's 21 rushing attempts are second on the team.
+He is likely to narrow quickly the gap between his total and Brown's team-leading 60 carries.
 Second-year pro Delone Carter is expected to see action, too.
 Luck, Allen and Fleener have opened every game.

 Arians and the coaching staff demands accountability from the players, something that never has been an issue.
 One thing the staff also requires of the players is speed.